leios/scripts/Upcoming/raytracing.md

 is a description of the difference between the incoming ray's projection on the normal and the outgoing ray's projection on the normal.

-The issue here is that there are not 2 unknowns: l_{water} and theta__{water}, so we need to find some way to get rid of the second theta term.
+The issue here is that there are now 2 unknowns: l_{water} and theta_{water}, so we need to find some way to get rid of the second theta term.

 Using Snell's law, we know that